Input File Format

 Section Portfolio

 This section shows how to define the portfolio.
-A portfolio is a set of assets.
-The description of assets is done by listing the expected exposures and recovery rates in case of default.
-Assets are grouped by obligor.
+A portfolio is a set of assets, where assets are grouped by obligors.
+The description of each asset is done by listing the expected Exposures At Default (EAD) and Loss Given Default rates (LGD).

 Example